alexSysBio/Image-analysis/README.md

     <br> SuperSegger: https://pubmed.ncbi.nlm.nih.gov/27569113/
     <br> see also: https://www.biorxiv.org/content/10.1101/2024.11.25.625259v1.full

-    The class can be initialized running the following function: omnipose_to_python_timelapse(omni_cell_path, experiment, fluorescent_channels, min_trajectory_length, frame_interval, every_nth, save_path)
+    The class can be initialized by running the following function: omnipose_to_python_timelapse(omni_cell_path, experiment, fluorescent_channels, min_trajectory_length, frame_interval, every_nth, save_path)
     Other functions incldued in the class:
       get_cell_out_of_boundaries(limits)